shreyeah38/shreyeah38/README.md

 - 👋 Hi, My Name is Shreya
-- 👀 I’m interested in Web Designing and Development.
+- 👀 I’m a Web Developer
-- 🌱 I’m currently learning React
+- 🌱 I work on MERN Stack
 - 💞️ I’m looking forward to collaborating on Web Development projects
 - 📫 How to reach me?
 Email - shreyarai0308@gmail.com